Be a voice for your community and Otago’s environment. Nominations close noon, 1 August.

-The Adopt a Drain programme is an initiative led by Otago Regional Council that aims to educate and empower schools and urban residents to protect local waterways by reducing stormwater pollution.
+The Adopt a Drain programme is an initiative that aims to educate and empower schools and urban residents to protect local waterways by reducing stormwater pollution.

-The programme will be launched in Dunedin alongside the Dunedin City Council later this year, with plans to expand to other urban areas throughout Otago.
+The programme is launched in Dunedin alongside the Dunedin City Council later this year, with plans to expand to other urban areas throughout Otago.
+At the end of an Adopt a Drain session, an ORC metal fish will be installed on a chosen drain, signifying it has been ‘adopted’ by a school, community group, or household.

 Stormwater isn’t pure rainwater.
 As it flows over the ground and paved areas towards a drain, it picks up pollutants.
 Whatever goes down a storm drain, whether poured in intentionally or washed down with rainwater, enters our waterways untreated.
 Understanding how stormwater networks function and how to stop pollutants such as car oil, soap suds, solvents and fertilisers from entering a storm drain is important for everyone.
 Remember: only drain rain.